Atenolol (a-TEN-oh-lol), Chlorthalidone (klor-THAL-i-done)

 - Chest pain (may be related to your disease and not a side effect)

-- Swelling in your feet, ankles, or legs
+- Rapid weight gain, swelling in your feet, ankles, or legs

 If you notice these less serious side effects, talk with your doctor: